nasa/harmony-regridding-service/README.md

   have an accompanying service image release, this file should be updated.
 * docs - A directory containing Jupyter notebook documentation showing an end-user how to use the service.
-* harmony_service - The directory containing Python source code for the Harmony Regridding Service. `adapter.py` contains the `HarmonyAdapter` class that is invoked by calls to the service.
+* harmony_regridding_service - The directory containing Python source code for the Harmony Regridding Service. `adapter.py` contains the `HarmonyAdapter` class that is invoked by calls to the service.
 * pip_requirements.txt - A list of service Python package dependencies.
 * tests - A directory containing the service unit test suite.